Simplify your stack and build anything. Or everything.

 }

-This will add a the property myObject with a type of string to every context object.
+This will add the property myObject with a type of string to every context object.
 Make sure to follow this example correctly, as type augmentation can mess up your types if you do it wrong.

 Next